Latin in primary schools? Really?

 Teachers at a Norfolk primary school agree, saying, ‘It’s really useful for literacy, extending vocabulary and grammar and the derivation of words; Latin has contributed significantly to enriching our curriculum.’
 And parents are impressed too: comments include, ‘A really great experience; the children are loving it’, and, ‘A very big thank you for the wonderful Latin lessons… My son’s passion for the subject will long continue.’

-Learn Latin at home
+Learn Latin at home with your child

 If you fancy giving classics a go at home, there are lots of great resources that you can use with your child.